wandb/docs/content/guides/integrations/metaflow.md

 {{< tabpane text=true >}}
 {{% tab header="Step" value="step" %}}

-Decorating a step will turn logging off or on for certain types within that Step.
+Decorating a step turns logging off or on for certain types within that step.

 In this example, all datasets and models in `start` will be logged